-Cooking Scouting Heritage
+Scouting Heritage

-Cooking & Scouting Heritage merit badges are offered for all ages at camp, while Badge-Powell is designed to offer First-year Campers an opportunity to work towards First Class rank while still experiencing all aspects of Camp Royaneh's programs.
+Cooking & Scouting Heritage are open to all Scouts, while Badge-Powell is designed for 1st yr Campers to work towards First Class rank while still experiencing all aspects of Camp Royaneh's program.
 Staff will guide them through requirements for rank advancement.
 The Scout will be taught the skill & then tested.
-If the scout is successful, they will be signed off on a requirement card that they submit to the troop leadership.
-We highly recommend that troop leadership then test the Scout before officially signing off on a requirement in the handbook.
+If the scout is successful, it will be checked off on the CRF and in BlackPug.
+We highly recommend that troop leadership test the Scout before officially signing off on a requirement in the handbook.
+This program area emphasizes the use of the EDGE method.